 Neocate acknowledges the Bone Magazine study, and cautions parents to remain aware and ensure their children receive follow up care.
 As such, it appears Danone Nutricia is aware its product may cause issues for some children.
 Companies that continue to manufacture products they are aware may cause injury can accept liability for the injuries they caused, particularly if the company acknowledges the issue.
 Danone Nutricia may accept liability for your child’s injuries received as a result of consuming the formula.

 If your child sustained issues as a result of consuming Neocate, contact Meinhart, Smith & Manning, PLLC to discuss your case.
-Our attorneys have years of experience in the product defect and personal injury litigation areas.
+Our Louisville personal injury attorneys have years of experience in the product defect and personal injury litigation areas.
 We may be able to help you obtain reimbursement or compensation for your child’s medical expenses.
 We will not charge you a fee until we settle your case.
 Call now and request a no-obligation, free consultation.